redstrate/redstrate.com/content/blog/kawari3/index.md

 # Documentation

-I moved the usage guide into [a separate file](https://github.com/redstrate/Kawari/blob/master/USAGE.md), in preparation for it to have more setups in the future.
+I moved the usage guide into [a separate file](https://github.com/redstrate/Kawari/blob/master/USAGE.md), in preparation for it to have more steps in the future.
 I also clarified the goals of the project [in the README](https://github.com/redstrate/Kawari/blob/master/README.md), hopefully making it clear that I don't codone hacks, or other kind of griefing on the official servers[^2].
 Kawari is meant for fun and research, first and foremost.

 [^1]: This is new to me, but I don't really know that much about GMs in FFXIV.
 I believe I saw somewhere that there's several levels of GM, the highest being 3.